National Scrapple Day: Love It Or Hate It?

 November 9th is National Scrapple Day.
 Learn the origins of this Pennsylvania-Dutch breakfast food that is so popular in the Mid-Atlantic regions, it even has its own festival!

-Here at Farmers’ Almanac, we love exploring many different regional foods and cuisines and learning about their history and origin.
-With November 9th being National Scrapple Day, we thought we’d “dig in” to some facts about this unusual breakfast food enjoyed by the folks in the Mid-Atlantic region where it is most popular.
-But for those not familiar with it, it’s been called “mystery meat,” and takes a little getting used to.
+Here at Farmers’ Almanac, we love exploring different regional foods and cuisines and learning about their history and origin.
+With November 9 being National Scrapple Day, we thought we would “dig in” to some facts about this unusual breakfast food enjoyed by the folks in the Mid-Atlantic region, where it is most popular.
+For those not familiar with it, scrapple has been called “mystery meat” and takes a little getting used to.
 So what is it, exactly?
+See the Britannica entry on scrapple for a short history.

 What Is Scrapple?

-Also known by the Pennsylvania Dutch name, pon haus (which translates literally to “pan hare” or rabbit), scrapple is said to have been invented by 17th and 18th-century German colonists who settled near Philadelphia and Chester County, Pennsylvania.
-As a result, you’ll find scrapple as a regional favorite in the rural areas near Philadelphia, Baltimore, Washington D.C., eastern Pennsylvania, New Jersey, Maryland, Delaware, and eastern Virginia.
+Also known by the Pennsylvania Dutch name pon haus (which translates literally to “pan hare,” or rabbit), scrapple is said to have been invented by 17th- and 18th-century German colonists who settled near Philadelphia and Chester County, Pennsylvania.
+As a result, you will find scrapple as a regional favorite in the rural areas near Philadelphia, Baltimore, Washington, D.C., eastern Pennsylvania, New Jersey, Maryland, Delaware, and eastern Virginia.

-Created so that hungry, hard-working, prudent rural immigrants could make use of all manner of foodstuffs, scrapple originally consisted of a mixture of pork scraps (head, brains, heart, liver, skin) and other trimmings, boiled with bones attached for flavor (later discarded when a suitable broth was achieved).
+Created so that hungry, hard-working, prudent rural immigrants could make use of all manner of foodstuffs, scrapple originally consisted of a mixture of pork scraps (head, brains, heart, liver, skin) and other trimmings, boiled with bones attached for flavor (later discarded once a suitable broth was achieved).
 It was then simmered with cornmeal, wheat flour or sometimes buckwheat flour, onions, and spices like sage and thyme.
+The final result was poured into bread pans, cooled overnight, sliced, and pan-fried.

 How Is Scrapple Served?

 Formed into loaves and pan-fried, scrapple was typically served at breakfast with apple butter, ketchup, mustard, honey, or maple syrup.
-While today’s scrapple – available primarily in Mid-Atlantic area grocery stores – adheres to different standards using FDA-approved animal anatomy, it is still a tasty tradition popularly served alongside sunnyside-up eggs and toast.
-With the current trend in lighter, healthier eating, scrapple is also known in a later incarnation to be made with turkey instead of pork components – or with beef for a different flavor entirely.
+While today’s scrapple, available primarily in Mid-Atlantic-area grocery stores, follows different standards using FDA-approved animal anatomy, it is still a tasty tradition served alongside sunny-side-up eggs and toast.
+With the current trend toward lighter, healthier eating, scrapple is also seen in a later incarnation made with turkey instead of pork, or with beef for a different flavor entirely.
 Scrapple is also appearing more and more on the menus of heritage-based restaurants in Brooklyn, NY, and other places.
+The Apple Scrapple Festival in Bridgeville, Delaware, held the second weekend of October, draws thousands every year.

 Lead image by Stu Spivak, Wikimedia Commons